BigBrotherBot/big-brother-bot/scripts/README.md

 ### What is this?

-In this directory you can find a bash script file, `b3.sh`, which can be used to manage B3 instances on Linux systems.
+In this directory you can find a bash script file, `b3.sh` (together with others scripts), which can be used to manage B3 instances on Linux systems.
 The script provides a set of tools that will allow you to:

 * Launch multiple B3 instances (as background processes) using a single B3 installation
 * Shutdown gracefully alive B3 instances